MaCaki/image_manager/README.md

     or create a new grade for a patient they've already graded.

+## Architecture of applications

+The `core` app defines models for studies, patients belonging to those studies, and images belonging to those patients.
+The core views are responsible for displaying all studies, creating, editing, and inspecting those studies, and likewise with patients.
+The core views also handle uploading files, allowing study administrator users and image collectors to add images to studies.
+Additionally user account management is handled by the core application.

+The `grade` app defines models that define the structure of a grade type.
+These are administrator defined questions with a static set of options that graders can chose from.
+The grading views are distinct from the core views so that they the logic of how the images are exposed during a 'grading session' is isolated from the normal list view.

+A user is 'sent to' the grade app through from the core app when they start grading a study.
+The study object has a `GradeTypes` assigned to it through a one to many foreign key relationship from the `grade.GradeType`.
+The grading app then constructs forms for each grade type assigned to that study and sends them to the user alongside samplings of images for that study.

+When the user fills out and submits the form, the data is parsed into `GradeEntry` objects, one for each `GradeField` assigned to the `GradeType` and is saved along with a `Grade` object, which unifies all the entries through a foreign key relationship.

 ### Deployment to AWS Elastic Beanstalk

 #### Fresh start